-At HPMT, we are devoted to providing the essential trainings for our employees to be well-versed in their workplace functions.
+At HPMT, we are devoted to providing essential trainings for our employees to be well-versed in their workplace functions.
 We actively encourage all our employees to attend the training programmes related to their scope of work to preserve work competency and provide upskilling opportunity.
-In addition to providing training programmes pertaining to work-related requirements, the Group has conducted various other none technical, quality management and regulatory awareness programmes for employees.
-Due to the ongoing pandemic, we have conducted our training virtually.
-Tabulated below is the list of trainings provided by us for year 2021:-
+In addition to providing training programmes pertaining to work-related requirements, the Group has conducted various other nontechnical, quality management and regulatory awareness programmes for employees.
+Tabulated below is the list of trainings provided by us for year 2022: -